NOVARNISH

 Are Marketers Actually Satisfied with Their AI Tools?

-Satisfaction vs. adoption is the MOST important finding in the entire survey.
+Satisfaction versus adoption is the most important finding in the entire survey.

 Tool CategoryAdoptionSatisfaction (1-10)